-2. Third Floor Additional Premises Tenant Improvements.
+2.Third Floor Additional Premises Tenant Improvements.
 All Third Floor Additional Premises Tenant Improvements shall be performed by Landlord's contractor, at Tenant's sole cost and expense (subject to Landlord's obligations with respect to any portion of the Third Floor Additional Premises TI Allowance) and in substantial accordance with the Third Floor Additional Premises Approved Plans (as defined below), the Amendment and this Third Floor Additional Premises Work Letter.
-To the extent that the total projected cost of the Third Floor Additional Premises Tenant Improvements (as projected by Landlord) exceeds the Third Floor Additional Premises TI Allowance (such excess, the "Excess Third Floor Additional Premises TI Costs"), Tenant shall pay the costs of the Third Floor Additional Premises TI Costs payable by Tenant to the Third Floor Additional Premises TI Allowance payable by Landlord as such costs become due, in the proportion of Excess Third Floor Additional Premises Tenant Improvements (as projected by Landlord) exceeds by Landlord) increases over Landlord's initial projection, then Landlord may notify Tenant and each party's pari passu share shall be adjusted accordingly.
-If Tenant fails to pay, or is late in paying, any sum due to Landlord under this Third Floor Additional Premises Work Letter, then Landlord shall have all of the rights and remedies set forth in the Lease for nonpayment of Rent (including the right to interest and the right to assess a late charge), and for purposes of any litigation instituted with regard to such amounts the same shall be considered
+To the extent that the total projected cost of the Third Floor Additional Premises Tenant Improvements (as projected by Landlord) exceeds the Third Floor Additional Premises TI Allowance (such excess, the "Excess Third Floor Additional Premises TI Costs"), Tenant shall pay the costs of the Third Floor Additional Premises Tenant Improvements on a pari passu basis with Landlord as such costs become due, in the proportion of Excess Third Floor Additional Premises TI Costs payable by Tenant to the Third Floor Additional Premises TI Allowance payable by Landlord.
+If the cost of the Third Floor Additional Premises Tenant Improvements (as projected by Landlord as such costs become due, in the groportion of Excess Third Floor Additional Premises TI Costs payable by Tenant to the Third Floor Additional Premises TI Allowance payable by Landlord.
+If the cost of the Third Floor Additional Premises Tenant Improvements (as projected by Landlord) increases over Landlord's initial projection, then Landlord may notify Tenant and each party's pari passu share shall be adjusted accordingly.
+If Tenant fails to pay, or is late in paying, any sum due to Landlord under this Third Floor Additional Premises Work Letter, then Landlord shall have all of the rights and remedies set forth in the Lease for nonpayment of Rent (including the right to interest and the right to assess a late charge), and for purposes of any litigation instituted with regard to such amounts the same shall be considered Rent.
+All material and equipment furnished by Landlord or its contracto

-Rent.
-All material and equipment furnished by Landlord or its contractors as the Third Floor Additional Premises Tenant Improvements shall be new, and the Third Floor Additional Premises Tenant Improvements shall be performed in a first-class, workmanlike manner.
+Additional Premises Tenant Improvements shall be new, and the Third Floor Additional Premises Tenant Improvements shall be performed in a first-class, workmanlike manner.
 Landlord agrees to reasonably cooperate with Tenant with respect to any reasonable requests by Tenant for copies of invoices or similar information relating to the overall cost of the Third Floor Additional Premises Tenant Improvements.